SEESolutions-it/DpdlEngine/README.md

 * The full Java API is available only in the registered Dpdl version (but Dpdl scripting API is fully available)

-**NOTE:** The native Dpdl library for embedded C within Dpdl scripts is currently available for MacOS, Linux x86_64, Raspberry Pi.
+**NOTE:** The native Dpdl library for embedded C support within Dpdl scripts is currently available for MacOS, Linux x86_64, Raspberry Pi.
 More builds will follow.
 Eventually it might be necessary to recompile it for some versions of the platform.
 Contact us if this is the case.

 ## How to buy a full DpdlEngine license?

-To buy a full DpdlEngine license with no restrictions, regular updates and support, please write to the following e-mail address:
+To buy a full DpdlEngine license with no limitations/restrictions, regular updates and support, please write to the following e-mail address:

 info@seesolutions.it